matter-labs/zksync-lite-docs/docs/zkevm/README.md

 [R&D breakthroughs](https://www.youtube.com/watch?v=6wLSkpIHXM8') by our team, that made zk-EVM possible, Solidity programmers now have first-class access to the unmatched scaling, security, and UX benefits of zero-knowledge proofs.

-### What is zkSync 2.0?
+### What is zkSync Era?

-zkSync 2.0 is an EVM-compatible ZK Rollup being built by Matter Labs, powered by our zkEVM.
+zkSync Era is an EVM-compatible ZK Rollup being built by Matter Labs, powered by our zkEVM.

 But this is not our first product! zkSync 1.0 has been [live for payments](https://twitter.com/vitalikbuterin/status/1287921136911753216?lang=en) for almost 2 years: